zeromq/czmq/README.md

     //  reduce memory allocations.
 The pattern argument is a string that defines
     //  the type of each argument.
 See zsock_bsend for the supported argument
     //  types.
 All arguments must be pointers; this call sets them to point to
     //  values held on a per-socket basis.
-Do not modify or destroy the returned
+    //  Note that zsock_brecv creates the returned objects, and the caller must
+    //  destroy them when finished with them.
+The supplied pointers do not need
-    //  values.
-Returns 0 if successful, or -1 if it failed to read a message.
+    //  to be initialized.
+Returns 0 if successful, or -1 if it failed to read
+    //  a message.
     CZMQ_EXPORT int
         zsock_brecv (void *self, const char *picture, ...);

-    //  Return socket routing ID if any.
-This returns 0 if the socket is not
-    //  of type ZMQ_SERVER or if no request was already received on it.
-    CZMQ_EXPORT uint32_t
-        zsock_routing_id (zsock_t *self);

-    //  Set routing ID on socket.
-The socket MUST be of type ZMQ_SERVER.
-    //  This will be used when sending messages on the socket via the zsock API.
-    CZMQ_EXPORT void
-        zsock_set_routing_id (zsock_t *self, uint32_t routing_id);

     //  Set socket to use unbounded pipes (HWM=0); use this in cases when you are
     //  totally certain the message volume can fit in memory.
 This method works